 As an introduction into space programmes, space projects actors and their customer-supplier relationships are described.

-The three branches (Management, Product Assurance and Engineering) of ECSS system and their disciplines are then presented as well as link amongst the branches.
+The four branches (Management, Product Assurance, Engineering and Space Sustainability) of ECSS system and their disciplines are then presented as well as link amongst the branches.

 Application of the ECSS System for space projects in the customer-supplier chain is explained and a practical tailoring method is described together with methods for collecting and processing user feedback.

+The tailoring process has been extracted from this document and is provided in a separate document, ECSS-S-ST-00-02 ECSS system – Tailoring.

 Finally top-level requirements are defined for implementation of the ECSS system in space projects/programmes.